awyrst/log_reg_scratch/README.md

 #Binary Classification on Chronic Kidney Disease and Defective Battery Datasets

+The work for this project was directly used in the McGill course ECSE 551, and the professor has requested that I not post the code related to this project.

 Refer to my website for a quick description of the objectives and results - https://davwyr.com/portfolio/Projects/ML_projects/log_regression_proj/log_regression_proj.html

 We only experimented with a learning rate decay that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.